Taengja/taengja.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: Hakuna Matata
-image: '/images/about.jpg'
+image: '/images/pages/about.jpg'
 ---

-## Hakuna Matata
 What A Wonderful Phrase